 Have you ever been asked to co-sign a loan?
 Let’s say your child, sibling, grandchild, niece or nephew asks you to co-sign a loan.
-You want to help, but do you know all of the potential financial implications of managing debt?
+You want to help, but do you know all of the potential financial implications of debt management?
 What does co-signing a loan mean and what are your responsibilities as a co-signer?
 Let’s see.

 Why Would Someone Need A Co-Signer?